Last update: 18 May 2020 at 2:07 PM

-The coronavirus is in the news.
+The coronavirus is all over the news.
 As a visitor, we understand that you may have concerns and we would like to inform you in the best way possible.
 Our team is regularly following the recommendations of the competent authorities regarding the measures to be taken to prevent the spread of COVID-19 and informs you through this page.

 Below you will find the links to various websites and relevant information sources as well as our own temporary measures and adjustments.